Case Study

 Adoption & internal GTM

 Blok initially struggled with adoption as it was not majorly publicised or advocated for.
+To fix this, I proactively intercepted new projects, presented Blok at an R&D town hall (150+ attendees), and framed Blok as an acceleration tool, not a design asset.

 This shifted perception and adoption followed.
 R&D leadership pushed more projects to use Blok and we started to see more initiatives being built from Blok.